 Street Sense Interactive Art GroupStreet Sense Media Center Project

-This group was assembled around the thesis project I Have a Home Here: a mobile, interactive art installation that explores the intersection between the lives of the housed and unhoused.
+The Street Sense Interactive Art Group assembled in 2015 around the thesis project I Have a Home Here: a mobile, interactive art installation that explores the intersection between the lives of the housed and unhoused.
 Street Sense artists have retrofitted a school bus to resemble an under-bridge encampment, meant to draw passersby into the exhibit for conversation about homelessness.

 - H Street festival

 - Playa del Fuego Burningman festival in Delaware

 Bardia Saeedi is an interactive installation artist.
 A veteran IT executive and a serial entrepreneur of 25 years, Bardia Saeedi works solo and in open collaborative teams to create art with found objects, live plants, and interactive techniques and technology.
 He became a full time artist and producer in 2011.
 Along with participation in local art exhibitions and interactive art festivals, Bardia has produced two locally commissioned interactive art installations.
 A permanent installation in Prince George’s County, Md.and a two-month “Eyes of Ballston” installation, outside the Ballston Metro station in Arlington, Va.